PITTSFIELD -- Kendall Smith's 20 points and Keegan McCauley's 10 led the St. Joseph's girls basketball team over Mount Greylock, 50-33.

 PITTSFIELD -- The Braves started out about as slowly as a team can, trailing 26-4 at halftime.

 "I had some choice words for them at halftime," said Taconic coach Matt Mickle.
 "I've never seen anything like that performance.
-To their credit, they came out playing much harder, but it was too deep
+To their credit, they came out playing much harder, but it was too deep a hole."

 Gabby Lavinio led the Warriors with 15, while Nyanna Slaughter and Kirsten McNeice each scored 10 for Taconic.